Tactile signing

-Tactile signing is a common means of communication used by deafblindness people.
+Tactile signing is a common means of communication used by Deafblind people.
 It is based on a sign language or another system of manual communication.

 "Tactile signing" refers to the mode or medium, i.e. signing (using some form of signed language or code), using touch.
 It does not indicate whether the signer is using a tactile form of a natural language (e.g. American Sign Language), a modified form of such a visual sign language, a modified form of a manually coded language, or something else.

 Kinds

 Until the 1970s, most people who were deaf and blind lived lives of isolation.
 As professionals became aware of this population, attempts were made to serve deafblind people by creating manual alphabets or modifying sign languages used by deaf-sighted people.
 See for example Helen Keller National Center, LightHouse for the Blind and Visually Impaired and Alabama Institute for the Deaf and Blind.
 Several methods of deafblind communication have been developed, including: